awmlee/pylpo/README.md

 ## Supported systems:

 Windows only -- uses the windows WMI service to periodically poll battery and power stats from the system.
-Works on my HP envy laptop (2017).
+Works on HP envy laptop (2017).
+May require tweaking with other windows laptops.
+Tweaking is easy with the WMI explorer tool (see references below).

 ## Dependencies:

 ```
-pystray: 	for the system tray icon
+pystray: 	module for handling the display of the system tray icon
-PIL:		for the icon
+PIL:		drawing module to produce the actual icon
 wmi:		windows management interface, python implementation.
 pythoncom:	used to interface wmi
 ```